CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Since 1990, the sea lions have become an icon of PIER 39, drawing visitors from around the world.
 Celebrate their 35th anniversary by sharing your favorite sea lion moments on social media with #PIER39SeaLions and watching them live on the webcam!

 Whether you’re visiting PIER 39 in person or tuning in online, the sea lions are always ready to put on a show.
-Come see why they’ve been stealing hearts for 35 years and counting!
+They’re easy to spot while exploring Fisherman’s Wharf and the waterfront—making them a favorite “wow” moment on many San Francisco sightseeing days.

 6 Frequently Asked Questions About the Sea Lions at PIER 39